llaske/sugarizer/README.md

 ![](images/applestore.png)

 To run **Sugarizer Application on GNU Linux/Mac OS/Windows**, download it [here](https://sugarizer.org#desktop).
-The Sugarizer desktop application has three possible arguments:
+The Sugarizer desktop application has four possible arguments:

 * `--window` to open Sugarizer in a window (instead of fullscreen)
 * `--debug` to open Sugarizer with the debug console